MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab04_Portal_App.md

 # Exercise \#1: Provision a Power Apps portal

-**Objective:** In this exercise, you will provision a Power Apps portal on your environment that will be accessible anywhere on the world wide web.
+**Objective:** In this exercise, you will provision a Power Apps portal in your environment that will be accessible anywhere on the world wide web.

 ## Task \#1: Provision Power Apps portal